What Is Accenture? Consulting, Technology, and AI Services

 Accenture is a global professional services company that helps large organizations design strategy, build technology, and run operations.
 The firm groups its work into Strategy & Consulting, Technology, Operations, Industry X (engineering and manufacturing), and Song (customer, marketing, design).
 Most revenue comes from technology and managed services, not from classic strategy decks.
 For the project-level view, see our sibling on what Accenture does.

-Accenture is incorporated in Dublin, Ireland, and listed on the NYSE under ticker ACN.
+Accenture is incorporated in Dublin, Ireland, with offices in 52 countries, and is listed on the NYSE under ticker ACN.
 It is a public limited company (plc) rather than a private partnership, which separates it from McKinsey, BCG, and Bain (all private) and from the Big 4 (private partnerships).
+That public-company structure is one reason its compensation, governance, and project cadence feel different from the partnerships it competes against.

 How big is Accenture?